raeffs/docker-host/README.md

 - [Pihole](https://hub.docker.com/r/pihole/pihole) is used as an ad blocker as well as a DNS server that maps the ip address of the docker host to the local domain name.
 - [Dozzle](https://hub.docker.com/r/amir20/dozzle) is used to easily access the logs of running containers.
 - [Portainer](https://hub.docker.com/r/portainer/portainer-ce) is used if some more detailed investigation has to be done.
+- [Watchtower](https://hub.docker.com/r/containrrr/watchtower) is used to keep the containers up-to-date.

 ## Installation